g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 I'm reminded of the popular view of Twitter (and Reddit), as a sea of toxin which needs to be tightly controlled.
 Sorry to tell you that the toxin is coming from inside the house.

 None succeed in capturing the internet's aesthetics and logics as well as Dril.
-But then nothing does.<br>
+But then nothing does.<br><br>